-The employee may be required to remove any social media content that the school consider to constitute a breach of this policy.
+You may be required to remove any social media content that the school consider to constitute a breach of this policy.
 Failure to comply with such a request may in itself result in disciplinary action.

-Where this policy requires an employee to disclose matters from their personal life the school will consider the circumstances and context of each matter before determining whether any further action is required.
+Where this policy requires you to disclose matters from your personal life, the school will consider the circumstances and context of each matter before determining whether any further action is required.